aroni11/Semestral-Project-CS-IT7/README.md

 **Once you have the OSM data in DB that's it, really.
 You can also try running the express server, which we could later use as a REST API server.**

 ## Running the server
-To successfully build and start the express server, simply use `yarn run build` and `yarn run start`.
+To successfully build and start the express server, simply use `npm run build` and `npm run start`.
+To avoid recompiling the project on every change, simply run the compiler in watch mode: `npm run watch-ts`.

 **But there are no working endpoints atm...
 Maybe it will be able to return a good alternative routes one day ;)**